 Skilled health care during pregnancy, childbirth and in the postnatal (immediately following birth) period prevents complications for mother and newborn, and allows for early detection and management of problems.
 In addition, WHO and UNICEF now recommend home visits by a skilled health worker during a baby's first week of life to improve newborn survival.
 Newborns in special circumstances, such as low-birth-weight babies, babies born to HIV-positive mothers, or sick babies, require additional care and should be referred to a hospital.

-Newborn, or neonatal, deaths account for 40% of all deaths among children under five.
-The majority of all neonatal deaths (75%) occur during the first week of life, and between 25% to 45% occur within the first 24 hours.
+Newborn, or neonatal, deaths account for 46% of all deaths among children under 5.
+The majority of all neonatal deaths (75%) occur during the first week of life, and about 1 million newborns die within the first 24 hours.

 The main causes of newborn deaths are prematurity and low-birth-weight, infections, asphyxia (lack of oxygen at birth) and birth trauma.
 These causes account for nearly 80% of deaths in this age group.

 Prevention strategy: skilled health care at home

 With an increasing share of under-5 deaths occurring within the neonatal period, accelerated change for child survival requires a greater focus on building strong health services, ensuring that every birth is attended by skilled personnel and making hospital care available in an emergency.

 Home visits by a skilled health worker immediately after birth is a health strategy that can increase newborn survival rates.
 The strategy has shown positive results in high mortality settings by reducing newborn deaths and improving key newborn care practices.
 While home births are very common in developing countries, only 13% of women in these countries receive postnatal care in the first 24 hours.
 Many mothers who give birth in health facilities cannot return for postnatal care because of financial, social or other barriers.
 The first days of life are the most critical for newborn survival.